Zordon1337/1v1.lol-offsetdumper/README.md

 6. Open the variable type class(BABFPNELLFA in this case, just double click on variable type in DnSpy)
 7. Do the same thing as in step 4 but save file as PlayerInfo.cs

-Please keep in mind that small change in 1v1.lol code can break the dumper
+Please keep in mind that small change in 1v1.lol code can break the generator